zzzprojects/docs/learndapper.com/pages/relationships.md

 }
 ```

 There is an association between the `Product`  and `Category` classes, represented by the `Category` property in the `Product` class and the `Products` property in the `Category` class.
-That means a one-to-many relationship.
+This means a one-to-many relationship.
 A product can have one category, and a category can have many products.

 ![One To Many Relationship](/images/03-05-2019-08-18-16.png)